bevelgacom/wap-over-sms/README.md

 - [Nokia 7110](https://en.wikipedia.org/wiki/Nokia_7110)
 - Probably others, this is a rare WAP bearer if you know another model please let us know!

+TIP: do not set the session type to "continuous", the Kannel system doesn't understand the WSP session PDU correct. **Use Temporary Session**

 ## Good to know when running on the public GSM network

 Some GSM carriers will block outgoing SMSes with WDP headers.
 The reason for this is unknown, a suspicion is that it is related to a legacy billing system trying